My name is Kilian Brand, I am a touring live sound engineer and music producer based in Würzburg and Berlin.

 COVID 19 UPDATE:

-OK, so since touring wasn't really a thing after February, I spent some time back in the studio.
-My office has been converted to a mixing room and I had lots of fun working on various socially distanced projects throughout 2020.
+OK, so since touring wasn't really a thing after February, I spent some time back in the studio, converted my office into a mixing room and had lots of fun working on various socially distanced projects throughout 2020.